German court issues injunction against streaming manipulation site, rules it ‘liable for damages’ to record labels

 Mark König via Unsplash

-A coordinated effort between the global recording industry group IFPI and its German counterpart, BVMI, has led to a legal victory, with the a German court ruling against the “streaming manipulation” service Pimpyourfollower.de.
+A coordinated effort between the global recording industry group IFPI and its German counterpart, BVMI, has led to a legal victory, with a German court ruling against the “streaming manipulation” service Pimpyourfollower.de.

 The Düsseldorf Regional Court issued an injunction that bans the service from offering users the ability to purchase artificial plays, views, likes, and followers across major online music platforms, including SoundCloud, Spotify, and YouTube.